garytryan/Satellite/README.md

 # Credits

-Satellite was made at [HackReactor] by a team of very talented people:
+Satellite was made at [Hack Reactor] by a team of very talented people:

 [Larry Davis] - Mentor, and code ninja, developed the code base.
 See [Dune Buggy].